JaredAdamsCode/PortalChess/P2-Documentation/P2-Scrum-Ceremonies.md

 Questions for instructor
 <br/><br/>
-Do we need to create user stories/acceptance criteria/tasks for the additional features that were added in P2?
+Do we need to create account stories/acceptance criteria/tasks for the additional features that were added in P2?
 Do we need to create tasks for everything?
 Or just what we think we might get to in Sprint 2?
 What are the expectations of where the project should be at the end of this Sprint?
 What should we focus on first task wise?
 How other teams are deploying the server?
-Running on a local machine vs a shared network machine Check new user stories/acceptance criteria that were new to Sprint 2
+Running on a local machine vs a shared network machine Check new account stories/acceptance criteria that were new to Sprint 2

 Clarify invite system whether an invite to a game can only be accepted by one person, after that person accepts the invite then it goes away for everyone else vs